Brothers in Arms (album): Recording

 The studio itself was small, with a 20 × 25 ft recording space that offered virtually no isolation.
 "It was a good-sounding studio," Dorfsman later recalled, "but the main room itself was nothing to write home about.
 The sound of that studio was the desk," referring to the Neve 8078 board.
-Knopfler and Dorfsman utilised the limited space to best effect, placing the drum kit in the far left corner, facing the control room, miked with Sennheiser MD 421s on the toms, an Electro-Voice RE20 and AKG D12 on the kick drum, a Shure SM57 and AKG C451 with a 20 dB pad on the snare, 451s for overheads and the hi-hat, and Neumann U87s set back a little to capture "some kind of ambience".
-They placed the piano in a tight booth in the far right corner of the studio, miked with AKG C414s.
-The Hammond B3 was placed nearby, with its Leslie speaker crammed into an airlock next to the control room.
+Knopfler and Dorfsman utilised the main studio's limited space to best effect, placing the drum kit in the far left corner, facing the control room.
+They placed the piano in a tight booth in the far right corner, miked with AKG C414s.
+The Hammond B3 was placed nearby, with its Leslie speaker either wedged into the soundproof entryway to the control room or even set up outdoors.
 Illsley's bass amplifier was recorded inside a small vocal booth with a Neumann FET 47 and a DI unit.
 Knopfler's amplifiers were miked with 57s, 451s, and Neumann U67s.
 Fletcher's synths were placed in the control room.

+Brothers in Arms was one of the first albums recorded on a Sony 24-track digital tape machine.
+The decision to move to digital recording came from Knopfler's constant striving for better sound quality.
+"One of the things that I totally respected about him," Dorfsman observed, "was his interest in technology as a means of improving his music.
+He was always willing to spend on high-quality equipment."
+However, they encountered a defective batch of recording tape at AIR Studios, which would result in the loss of part or all of three album tracks.

 During the recording of "Money for Nothing", the signature sound of Knopfler's guitar may have been enhanced by a "happy accident" of microphone placement.
 Knopfler was using his Gibson Les Paul going through a Laney amplifier.
 While setting up the guitar amplifier microphones in an effort to get the "ZZ Top sound" that Knopfler sought, guitar tech Ron Eve, who was in the control room, heard the "amazing" sound before Dorfsman was finished arranging the mics.
 "One mic was pointing down at the floor," Dorfsman remembered, "another was not quite on the speaker, another was somewhere else, and it wasn't how I would want to set things up—it was probably just left from the night before, when I'd been preparing things for the next day and had not really finished the setup."
-What they heard was exactly what ended up on the record; no additional processing or effects were used during the mix.
+What they heard was exactly what ended up on the record; no additional touches were made during the mix.